Path-Check/universal-verifier-app/README.md

 The app helps business and organizations save time and labor whe verifying the veracity of digial or paper covid credentials/pass.
 Typical use cases include: (i) confirming that a student or employees has been vaccinated for their HR files and (ii) verificaton of a clean health for individuals physically entering a school, stadium, office building, etc.

-There is no widely accepted technicals standard for Verifiable QR codes and variations are growing.
-The goal of this app is to verify them all, including the ones from IBM, CLEAR, Divoc, WHO, EU, VCI, PathCheck, Linux CCI and others.

 ## Download the latest release

 - [Apple Store](https://apps.apple.com/us/app/pathcheck-qr-check/id1567077398)